yaroot/atk-template-raider-evo/README.md

 - practice on some 2x4s
 - practice on old skis
 - if you're really paranoid install with a different offset first (if using theaded inserts)
-- BSL isn't the same across brands, measure and try it on 2x4s
+- BSLs are not the same across brands, measure and try it on 2x4s

 ---